qbradq/sharduo/README.md

 * Create homepage site and service
 * Make client available for download somehow
+* Make the GitHub project public in compliance with AGPLv3

 ### Miscellaneous Issues ###
 This is a list of known issues that do not need to be resolved before the next